ljleb/sd-mecha/guide/0-introduction/README.md

 ## Usage and design principles

-In sd-mecha, virtually every feature revolves around "recipes".
+In sd-mecha, every task revolves around *recipe graphs*.
-A recipe is a list of ordered instructions that explain methodically how to derive a state dict.
+A recipe graph is a graph of instructions that explain methodically how to derive a state dict.

 For example, you can:
-- compose recipes together into larger recipes
+- compose recipe graphs together into larger recipe graphs
-- merge a recipe to disk or into an in-memory dictionary
+- materialize a state dict from a recipe graph to disk or memory
-- serialize a recipe to a human-readable textual format (.mecha) and then deserialize it later
+- serialize a recipe graph to a human-readable textual format (.mecha) and then deserialize it later

-Recipes have a lifecycle that goes something like this:
+Recipe graphs have a lifecycle that goes something like this:
-1. create or deserialize a recipe
+1. create or deserialize a recipe graph
-2. merge and/or serialize the recipe
+2. merge and/or serialize the recipe graph

-The library uses recipes as the planning tool for all state dict operations.
+The library uses recipe graphs as the planning tool for all state dict operations.
-Planning state dict operations in advance allows the library to pick the best timing to load tensors from disk or to reuse already loaded tensors.
+Planning state dict operations in advance allows to pick the best timing to load tensors from disk and to reuse already loaded tensors.

 Next: [Typical use cases](../1-typical-use-cases)